Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 Technology roadmap:
 - v1.0：Armonia meta chain (WASM based) and the first child chain (EVM based) to be successfuly launched, with meta chain supporting `APOS` consensus algorithm and providing two-way cross-chain ability between `AMC` and the first child chain;
 - v2.0：enable web3.0 resource mining and provide SDK for interfacing with web3 resources;
-- v3.0：provide layer0-base, layer-0, layer-1 etc template implementation to enalbe rapid blockchain development;
+- v3.0：provide layer0-base, layer-0, layer-1, etc. template implementation to enalbe rapid blockchain development;

 After Armonia `v3.0` has been achieved, all development will be driven by `developer dao`.